 There’s a bunch of unreasonable FUD on twitter like the one below

 At which reorg length a reorg becomes a deep reorg?
 Is it 10? or 30?
 100 is probably deep enough?
 Who gets to decide this?
-It’s subjective and subjectivity in a blockchain is a vulnerability that calls for trouble.
+It’s subjective by nature which converges to politics which seems more like a vulnerability in a blockchain world.

-So just no, it doesn’t mark a failure of immutability.
 Reverting the 51% attack would mark a failure of immutability.
 Ethereum Classic network was merely following the consensus rules and functioned correctly as designed.
-For better or worse, ETC doesn’t give a fuck if humans lost money.
+For better or worse, the network doesn’t give a fuck if humans lost money.